cdapio/cdap/docs/developer-guide/source/rest.rst

 	GET <base-url>/monitor/<endpoint>

-The status of the following Reactor services can be checked.
+The status of these Reactor services can be checked.

 .. list-table::
    :header-rows: 1
-   :widths: 20 20 80
+   :widths: 20 20 60

    * - Service Name
      - Endpoint